Getting Started with Unicorn

 Other Items of Note

-Unicorn has a Help menu in addition to the online documentation.
+Unicorn has a Help menu in addition to this online documentation.

 To change your current keyboard or font, use the “Change Font” menu item under the Edit menu.
 To make that keyboard and font your default for all new Unicorn windows, use the Window tab of the Preferences dialog.